Camp children walk across the snow-covered zoo

 What happens if a camper gets sick at camp?

-If a camper feels unwell at camp, caregivers will be called to pick up their camper.
-Campers who have symptoms of infectious illness must be tested for COVID-19.
-They may return to camp after receiving a negative COVID-19 test if the camper has been fever-free for 24 hours and symptoms have improved.
+If a camper doesn’t feel well at camp, caregivers will be called to pick them up.
+Campers who are sick may return to camp if they have been fever-free for 24 hours without the use of fever-reducing medication and symptoms have improved.

 What happens during the camp day?